-- Similar to futures options except that what is delivered is a forward contract with a delivery price equal to the option's strike price. - Exercising a call forward option results in a long position in a forward contract. - Exercising a put forward option results in a short position in a forward contract. - Exercising a forward option incurs no immediate cash flows.
+- Similar to futures options except that what is delivered is a forward contract with a delivery price equal to the option's strike price. - Exercising a call forward option results in a long position in a forward contract. - Exercising a put forward option results in a short position in a forward contract. - Exercising a forward option incurs no immediate cash flows: There is no marking to market.